-Richard is a member of Royal Academy Opera where he is under the tutelage of Mark Wildman and Iain Ledingham.
-For RAO, Richard has performed the roles of Minskman (Flight), Leporello (Don Giovanni), Brown (Die Dreigroschenoper), Melisso (Alcina), Figaro (Le Nozze di Figaro) and Amantio di Nicolao (Gianni Schicchi).
-Richard is also a member of Royal Academy Song Circle and, earlier this year, appeared in a concert of Venetian Songs at the Wigmore Hall.
+Richard completed his formal training with Royal Academy Opera, under the tutelage of Mark Wildman and Iain Ledingham.
+For RAO, Richard performed the roles of Minskman (Flight), Leporello (Don Giovanni), Brown (Die Dreigroschenoper), Melisso (Alcina), Figaro (Le Nozze di Figaro) and Amantio di Nicolao (Gianni Schicchi).
+Richard was also a member of Royal Academy Song Circle, appearing with them in a concert of Venetian Songs at the Wigmore Hall.

 Richard was winner of the prestigious Richard Lewis/Jean Shanks Award in 2016.
 He was also awarded the Audrey Strange Memorial Prize at the Royal Overseas League Annual Music Competition, and the second and audience prizes at the National Mozart Competition in 2017.
 As an Oratorio soloist, performances include Mendelssohn’s Elijah; Brahms’ Requiem; Mozart’s Requiem; Handel’s Messiah; Bach’s Cantata BWV 203 Amore Traditore; Pilate and Christus in Bach’s St Johns Passion; Zebul in Handel’s Jephtha; and Beethoven’s 9th Symphony.

 British bass-baritone Richard Walshe was convincingly transformed into the lecherous Dr Bartolo, adding a good 50 years to his own age.
 Despite the demands of “ageing”, his voice had great kick and colour, and he consistently met the challenges of Italian at warp-speed.